urschrei/linalg/README.md

 # Least Squares Estimation in Python, using [Pandas](http://pandas.pydata.org) and [Statsmodels](http://statsmodels.sourceforge.net) #

+Theory, equations and matrix shapes for data used in an **ordinary least squares** operation which fits a line through a set of points representing measured distances are shown at the top of this [IPython notebook](http://nbviewer.ipython.org/urls/raw.github.com/urschrei/linalg/master/notebooks/ordinary_least_squares.ipynb).

+Theory, equations and matrix shapes for data used in a **weighted least squares** operation which compares the accuracy of a similarity and affine transform of observed *x* and *y* coordinates are shown at the top of this [IPython notebook](http://nbviewer.ipython.org/urls/raw.github.com/urschrei/linalg/master/notebooks/weighted_least_squares.ipynb).

 ## Terminology ##
 `A`, `A matrix`, `X`: the design matrix, referred to as *exogenous* in the [statsmodels](http://statsmodels.sourceforge.net/stable/) module.
 The explanatory variable, or *regressors*.
 `b`, `b vector`, `Y`: the outcome vector, referred to as *endogenous* in the statsmodels module.
 The response variable, or *regressand*.

 See the [docs](http://statsmodels.sourceforge.net/devel/endog_exog.html) for a complete explanation.
 It should also be noted that the signatures of the [numpy.linalg.lstsq](http://docs.scipy.org/doc/numpy/reference/generated/numpy.linalg.lstsq.html) and [statsmodels.WLS](http://statsmodels.sourceforge.net/devel/generated/statsmodels.regression.linear_model.WLS.html#statsmodels.regression.linear_model.WLS) methods are reversed: numpy expects the design matrix followed by the outcome vector, while statsmodels expects the outcome vector followed by the design matrix.
-Equations and matrix shapes for data used in a **weighted least squares** operation, which compares the accuracy of a similarity and affine transform of observed *x* and *y* coordinates are shown at the top of this [IPython notebook](http://nbviewer.ipython.org/urls/raw.github.com/urschrei/linalg/master/notebooks/weighted_least_squares.ipynb).

-Equations and matrix shapes for data used in an **ordinary least squares** operation, which fits a line through a set of points, are shown at the top of this [IPython notebook](http://nbviewer.ipython.org/urls/raw.github.com/urschrei/linalg/master/notebooks/ordinary_least_squares.ipynb).

-Data is contained in CSVs in the data directory.
+Data is contained in CSVs in the data directory:

 [coordinates.csv](data/coordinates.csv) contains observed coordinates for the weighted least squares transform, while [year_distance.csv](data/year_distance.csv) contains the data for the ordinary least squares transform.